-Native to southeastern U.S. Leaves and flower clusters often twice as big as those of Chionanthus retusus; blooms appear a few weeks later.
-Lightly fragrant, greenish white flowers.
-Can reach 30 ft. tall, but in gardens usually grows 12–20 ft. high with equal spread.
+Native to the southeastern U.S. Leaves and flower clusters are often twice as big as those of Chionanthus retusus.
+Lightly fragrant, greenish white flowers appear by the plant’s third year.
+Can reach 30 ft. tall, but in gardens usually grows to 12–20 ft. high with equal spread.
 Habit varies from very shrubby and open to more treelike.
 In Zones 2–6, where it grows very slowly (the most you can hope for is 12 ft. in 10 years), it is best used as an airy shrub; blooms profusely when just 2–3 ft. tall.
 In those zones, it is one of the last deciduous plants to leaf out in spring.

 Grown primarily for big, attractive leaves (to more than a foot across), roundish with heart-shaped ba...

 Narrow-leafed grasses that are large enough and showy enough to stand out in the garden.
 Exc...